lostclus/WeatherApp/README.md

 <http://localhost:3000/query/api/v1/docs>
 : query API documentation

+## Usage

-Go to <http://localhost:3000> and create new user (sign-up).
+Go to UI <http://localhost:3000> and create new user (sign-up).
+Type email and password.
+No email confirmation is required.
 The first user created will have superuser privileges and can login to the admin area.
+Then login (sign-in) and use left side menu to navigate over site.

+## Other Console Commands

 Run linters: